 The book is available in softcover for $21.99 directly from the History Press or from other online and brick-and-mortar retailers.
 For a list of upcoming author events, please see the events page.
+Here's a link to a publicity sheet for the book.
 To schedule a talk for your organization, institution, or community, please get in touch via the contact form.
 Thank you!

 "The Baha'i Faith in South Carolina and America's Unfinished Business of Reconstruction," series of three programs (arranged as five videos) for oneness.chat, December 2020, January and March, 2021

 "Baha'i Blogcast with Rainn Wilson," episode 58, November 2020

 "Louis Venters's Book about the History of the Baha'i Faith in South Carolina," bahaiblog.net, May 2019